ShaikhMasud/SEOCheck/README.md

 ## Contributing

-If you'd like to contribute to Crawl Metrics, feel free to open an issue or submit a pull request.
+If you'd like to contribute to SEOCheck, feel free to open an issue or submit a pull request.

 ## OpenSource Libraries Used
 - beautifulsoup4